MerAARIZOU/thor_ros2/README.md

 ## 1. Description
 This work describes a set of ROS2 packages that can simulate and control the Thor 06DoF robotic arm.
 The simulation is done with Gazebo Classic and the code was tested with the Humble distrubution.
 ## 2. Packages
-  - `thor_description`: xacro description of the URDF robot model
+  - `thor_description`: xacro description of the URDF robot model.
-  - `thor_gazebo`: simulation of the robot on Gazebo Classic
+  - `thor_gazebo`: simulation of the robot on Gazebo Classic.
+  - `thor_moveit`: configuration files to enable MoveIt functionnalities.
 ## 3. Dependencies
   - `controller_manager`
   - `gripper_controllers`